Sarthaksain04/language-translator/README.md

 # language-translator
-it is a simple language translator whicg
+it is a simple language translator which